-In the Berkshires and nearby New York State, our trail crews maintain existing trails and build new trails for the Appalachian Trail Conservancy, Trustees of Reservations, Columbia Land Conservancy and other conservation organizations.
-Crew Members work on crews of 6-8 youth and one crew leader.
-Over the course of the season they:
+In the Berkshires and nearby New York and Connecticut, our trail crews maintain existing trails and build new trails for the Appalachian Trail Conservancy, Trustees of Reservations, Columbia Land Conservancy and other conservation organizations.
+Crew Members work on crews of 6 youth and one crew leader.
+Trail crews start in the beginning of July and end in mid-August.
+Specific dates vary by crew.
+Over the course of the season crew members:

 - learn the skills necessary to the various jobs with which they are tasked;

 - acquire knowledge and familiarity with the tools and vocabulary required to accomplish the work;

 - receive on-site training by community specialists, ranging in topic from species identification to stone wall construction;